Dispute and Resolution

 Important Updated Resource for ALL Open Payments System Users:

-The Review and Dispute period begins on July 14 and ends August 27, 2014.
+The Review and Dispute period ends September 10, 2014.
 Registered physicians and teaching hospitals have the ability to review and dispute data submitted about them before public release on September 30, 2014.
 Applicable manufacturers and applicable GPOs can see disputes and correct data before CMS makes it public.

 See the below table for a summary of the dispute and resolution process and timing, and review the additional information below the table.